 International Maritime Bureau also issues piracy reports.

-Travel to the Gaza Strip: We strongly advise against travel to the Gaza Strip.
+Travel to the Gaza Strip: Do not travel to the Gaza Strip.
 See our travel advice for

 Israel, the Gaza Strip and the West Bank.